 - Swelling in your face, hands, ankles, lower legs, or feet.

 If you notice these less serious side effects, talk with your doctor:

-- Nausea, vomiting, constipation, stomach pain, or upset stomach.
+- Nausea, vomiting, constipation, mild stomach pain, or upset stomach.

 - Sleepiness or unusual drowsiness.